sellers/pt_devops/README.md

 4. visit http://\<ip.of.step3.host\> and see the flask app respond, click link and see redis data of visitor info
 5. ssh to saltmaster instance and run  `sudo salt-key -L` and note the minion requesting access
+6. when done - you can use `./deploy.py --halt <instance id>` to halt instances

 #### Todo: